 - (a) General requirements.
-For each MLR reporting year, a health plan must submit to the Department of Managed Health Care (DMHC), and a health insurer must submit to the California Department of Insurance (CDI), a report which complies with the requirements of Health and Safety Code section 1367.004 and Insurance Code section 10112.26, concerning premium revenue and expenses related to all group and individual dental service coverage. - (b) Timing and form of report.
-The report must be submitted to the DMHC and CDI no later than July 31 of the year following the end of an MLR reporting year, on a form and in the manner prescribed by the DMHC and CDI. - (c) Transfer of business.
-Health plans that purchase a line or block of business from another health plan during an MLR reporting year are responsible for submitting the required information and reports for the assumed business, including for that part of the MLR reporting year that preceded the purchase.
+For each MLR reporting year, a health plan must submit to the Department of Managed Health Care (DMHC), and a health insurer must submit to the California Department of Insurance (CDI), a report which complies with the requirements of this chapter, concerning premium revenue and expenses related to all group and individual dental service coverage. - (b) Timing and form of report.
+The report for each of the 2014, 2015, and 2016 MLR reporting years must be submitted to the DMHC and CDI no later than September 30 of the year following the end of an MLR reporting year, on a form and in the manner prescribed by the DMHC and CDI. - (c) Transfer of Business.
+Health plans that purchase a line or block of business from another health plan during an MLR reporting year are responsible for submitting the information and reports required by this chapter for the assumed business, including for that part of the MLR reporting year that preceded the purchase.